This is our Complete Guide to Surfing Canggu in Bali.

 This is the last of our favorite surf spots in Canggu, also known as Stairs named for the stairs leading down to the water.
 It’s a reef-break, and the bottom is a mix of sand and rocks, but the reef is quite shallow on the inside so surfers need to be pretty cautious when going in and out.
 The right wave mostly attracts pro-surfers as well as surf comps sponsors, but the left wave can be suitable for beginners when the swell is small.

-One thing Canggu is not short on is places to stay.
+One thing Canggu is not short on is surf camps.
 You can find anything from backpackers hostels right through to ultra-luxe private villas.
-We’re going to run you through some of our favorite hotels in Canggu that offer the most surf-friendly experience.
+We’re going to run you through some of our favorite surf camps in Canggu that offer the most surf-friendly experience.

 Mote Surf Stay is a hidden gem in Bali.
 This low-key resort is mostly catered to surfers, the staff are incredibly lovely, and for just $26 a night, the prices are amazing too.

-Located just five minutes’ walk from Echo Beach, FRii Hotel is a cool spot if you are looking for something more comfortable and close to the beach.
-Starting at $43 a night, the rooms are modern, comfortable, and it offers guests plenty of communal spaces for socialising and making new friends.
+Located just five minutes’ walk from Echo Beach, FRii Hotel is a cool spot if you are looking for something more comfortable and close to the beach when surfing Canggu.
+Starting at $43 a night, the rooms are modern, comfortable, and it offers guests plenty of communal spaces for socializing and making new friends.

 High fashion meets laid-back surf culture at The Slow.
 From the photography that decorates the walls and the 1970s beach beats that play throughout the property, to the meticulous design that has gone into every touchpoint.
 At $252 a night it’s at the more expensive end of the scale, but it’s perfectly pitched for the vibe in Canggu, Bali’s boho beach town.